Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: The Agent URI Scheme

 \textbf{Query String.} Optional parameters for version negotiation, feature flags, or other metadata.
-Not part of identity---two \uri{}s differing only in query string may reference the same agent with different interaction parameters.
+Not part of identity---two \uri{}s differing only in query string denote the same agent with different interaction parameters.

 \textbf{Fragment.} Optional sub-agent reference.
 Reserved for future use in composite agent scenarios.